webkom/analytics/README.md

 > Simple metric collector

-This service exposes a simple event ingestion endpoint.
+This service exposes a simple event bulk ingestion endpoint.
 We use this to track events and trends.
 The metrics gets stored in postgres, services like Redash is used to query the data.
+We support the following libraries for event ingestion:

+* analytics-python

+We don't perform any authentication checks, this service should only run on the local network.

 ## Configuration